db.env

 When to run vacuum

-• Tombstoned / active ratio > 10% and active > 1000 → vacuum-check flags it.
-Run vacuum (fast in-place reclaim).
+• Tombstoned / live ratio > 10 % and live > 1000 → vacuum-check flags it.
+Run vacuum (Direction-C seg compaction — rewrites live records into fresh seg files, frees the old ones).

 vacuum takes a write lock for the rebuild duration.
 Schedule during low-traffic windows on big objects.